psas/gps/docs/README.md

+# GPS Docs

+The files in this folder are intended to give a comprehensive overview of the development and usage of the SDR GPS reciever.
+The documentation assumes a certain level of technical knowledge at points, so it may be worth brushing up on Fourier analysis, and signal processing concepts before digging in.

-# Notebooks
+# Setup

-The notebooks in this folder serve to document the algorithms used to implement the Python prototype of the SDR GPS reciever.
-You can open them using Jupyter notebook and edit the code yourself, or if you just want to view them, they will render in Github.
+You will need to download the Launch 12 data, and a generated data file, and put them in /resources before getting started.

+Download and install Python3, and then use pip to install numpy.
+The docs are viewable on GitHub, but if you want to edit the notebooks to gain a better understanding, you will need Jupyter notebook.

-# Overview
+# Table of Contents

-GPS signal processing involves three major steps:
+The proposed contents of this folder are listed below.
+Each section is best read after the ones preceding it.
+Some sections are still a work in progress.

+- README
+- 1.GoldCodes
+- 2.Acquisition
-- Acquisiton
+- 3.Carrier Tracking
-- Tracking
+- 4.Code Tracking
+- 5.Navigation Data
-- Navigation data processing
+- 6.Pseudoranges

-As we work our way through each of these, a notebook will be created for each one to document the process.
-Near the completion of the Python prototype, the notebooks will be numbered for easier navigation.

-## Status 04-06-17

-The Gold Code Generator and Acquisition notebooks are the most complete.
-Tracking is a work in progress, and the others are not currently in active use.
+- A.Generating Data
+- B.Using the prototype
+- C.Additional work